-OceanaGold is proposing to extend the life of mine ("LOM") at its Macraes Gold Project ("MGP").
-The Macraes Phase 4 ("MP4") Stage 3 Project (hereafter "MP4 Project") is an extension of existing consented projects (e.g., Macraes Phase 3 [MP3]) and would extend the LOM to around year 2030.
-The primary development activities associated with the MP4 Project include open mining pit expansions (Coronation Pit Stage 6, Innes Mills Pit Stages 9-10, and Golden Bar Stage 2 Pit), waste rock disposal (in pit backfilling and extending the Golden Bar waste rock stack), rehandling waste rock from Northern Gully Waste Rock Stack, ore stockpiling, a minor road realignment of Golden Bar Road.
+OceanaGold is proposing to extend the life of mine (LOM) at its Macraes Gold Project (MGP).
+The Macraes Phase 4 (MP4) Stage 3 Project (hereafter "MP4 Project") is an extension of existing consented projects (e.g., Macraes Phase 3 [MP3]) and would extend the LOM to around year 2030.
+The primary development activities associated with the MP4 Project include open mining pit expansions (Coronation Pit Stage 6 and associated spillway for the pit lake, Innes Mills Pit Stages 9-10, and Golden Bar Stage 2 Pit), waste rock disposal (in pit backfilling and extending the Golden Bar waste rock stack), disposal of tailings from the ore processing in the Frasers Pit, rehandling waste rock from Northern Gully Waste Rock Stack, stockpiling of low grade ore, and a minor road realignment of Golden Bar Road.

-The MP4 Project covers a total area of approximately 537 ha (i.e., Zone of Impact; "ZOI"), which includes a 296 ha impact footprint area (where mining activities will take place) and a 240 ha buffer zone (a 100 m buffer area surrounding the impact footprint where indirect effects of mining activities may be realised).
-The 537 ha project area is divided into ten3 Project Components ("PCs"), each of which represents an area of mine that would be subject to development.
+The MP4 Project covers a total area of approximately 607 ha (i.e., Zone of Impact; ZOI), which includes a 329 ha impact footprint area (where mining activities will take place) and a 221 ha buffer zone (a 100 m buffer area surrounding the impact footprint where indirect effects of mining activities may be realised).
+The 607 ha project area is divided into 113 Project Components (PCs), each of which represents an area of mine that would be subject to development.
 The PCs range in size and are distributed widely across the OGL landholdings (Figure 2.1).
-Existing resource consent (consented under Macraes Phase 3, "MP3") is held by OGL for mining activities over most (307 ha or 57%) of the 537 ha MP4 Project area.
-Stage 3 seeks to obtain resource consent for an extension of mining activities over the differential 229 ha of land, which includes 124 ha of land directly impacted by mining and 105 ha in a surrounding buffer zone where indirect effects are anticipated (i.e., some of the areas within the ZOI are already consented and therefore, effects on those areas have already been considered and addressed elsewhere) (Table 2.1; Figure 2.1).
+Existing resource consent (consented under Macraes Phase 3, MP3) is held by OGL for mining activities over all except approximately 101 ha of the 607 ha MP4 Project area.
+Stage 3 seeks to obtain resource consent for an extension of mining activities over the differential area of land, which includes 101 ha of land directly impacted by mining and approximately 110 ha in a surrounding buffer zone where indirect effects are anticipated (i.e., some of the areas within the ZOI are already consented and therefore, effects on those areas have already been considered and addressed elsewhere) (Table 2.1; Figure 2.1).

-The MP4 mining activities are expected to have potential adverse ecological effects on a range of biodiversity values within the ZOI (Ahikā Consulting, 2024a), including impacts on resident, protected native lizards (Bioresearches, 2024).
+The MP4 mining activities are expected to have potential adverse ecological effects on a range of biodiversity values within the ZOI (Whirika Consulting 2025), including impacts on resident, protected native lizards (Bioresearches 2024).
 Direct impacts on lizards are expected to occur over an area of approximately 90 ha of land that supports suitable lizard habitat.
-Accordingly, management measures for native lizards and their habitats are required to mitigate the adverse impacts resulting from the mine development (Bioresearches, 2024) and a Wildlife Act Authority ("WAA") is required to authorise lizard mitigation activities (i.e., lizard salvage and relocation).
-This Lizard Management Plan ("LMP") has been prepared to identify and guide actions required to ensure potential adverse effects on lizards resulting from the MP4 mine developments are appropriately managed and that any activity that potentially impacts native lizards complies with environmental legislation (notably the Wildlife Act 19534).
+Accordingly, management measures for native lizards and their habitats are required to mitigate the adverse impacts resulting from the mine development (Bioresearches 2024) and a Wildlife Act Authority (WAA) is required to authorise lizard mitigation activities (i.e., lizard salvage and relocation).
+This Lizard Management Plan (LMP) has been prepared to identify and guide actions required to ensure potential adverse effects on lizards resulting from the MP4 mine developments are appropriately managed and that any activity that potentially impacts native lizards complies with environmental legislation (notably the Wildlife Act 19534).